Olivier-Boudeville/OSDL-Orge/src/doc/elements/creatures/actions/magic/spells/Orge-Cats-Eyes-Spell.rst

 The target benefits from a better vision in the dark, regardless of the origin of obscurity (night, absence of lights in a room, spell of darkness, etc.).

+Available in the Cleric path only, through incantation, gesture, rune or pure mental spellcasting.